unswexplains/unswexplains.github.io/92e9b8e1a619/content.md

 %% Variance and standard deviation %%

 When we have a numeric variable, it can be interesting to know how widely spread its values are.
 There are several commonly used measures of spread.
 One is the *range* of the variable - the difference between its maximum and minimum values.
 Another is its *interquartile range* - the difference between its third and first quartile values.
-Here we consider what are perhaps the two most commonly used measures of spread - variance, and standard deviation.
+Here we consider what are perhaps the two most commonly used measures of spread - variance and standard deviation.

 # Variance